 Serviced residences are suitable for millennials and city slickers alike for its prime location and easy access to retail outlets like shopping malls and hypermarkets.

-Gaining popularity even outside of the Klang Valley Conurbation, 91% of the 1,530 serviced apartments launched in Malacca this year have been sold, as revealed by the National Property Information Centre (Napic) in its Q12018 Report.
+Gaining popularity even outside of the Klang Valley Conurbation, 91% of the 1,530 serviced apartments launched in Malacca in 2018 have been sold, as revealed by the National Property Information Centre (Napic) in its Q12018 Report.

 #5 Terrace House/Link House

 » 2018 Median PSF: RM375

 » Typical size range: 750 sq ft – 1,600 sq ft

 Terrace homes are also known as links houses, even though one is larger than the other.
 A terrace house shares its walls with the property next door, where corner lots tend to be larger in size.
 They are usually built 1 to 2 storeys high with between 10 to 12 units in each row of houses.
 A basic 1-storey unit will have 3 bedrooms and 2 bathrooms whereas a 2-storey home will feature 4 bedrooms and 3 bathrooms.

 With the exception of highly urbanised areas like Kuala Lumpur, Penang and Johor Bahru, terrace homes are still the number 1 preferred property type in Malaysia due to its value-for-money characteristic, where one is able to own a larger than average home at an affordable price tag.

 Urbanites should not despair however, there are still quite a few hidden landed gems in Selangor, where one can obtain a sub-sale property within the RM500,000 range.
 Those seeking newer properties should also consider checking out suburbs such as Bangi, Klang, Sepang, Rawang and Semenyih where developers have been launching reasonably price terrace units within gated and guarded developments in the recent years.

 » 2018 Median PSF: RM216